 The culverts to be lined are located on Oak Bay Road, Pioneer Drive, and Drew Lane.
 Without the lining repairs the culverts would need to be replaced in the near future at a significantly greater cost than the $95,000 bid award amount.

-The project, scheduled for completion in October 2022, will not significantly disrupt traffic, and should take less than four days field construction time.
+The project, completed in December 2022, did not significantly disrupt traffic, and took four days field construction time.